 - Property damage coverage amounting to $15,000 in every accident.

 How to File an Auto Insurance Claim

 - Contact the police and report the accident.
-Call 911 if someone is needing medical treatment.
+Call 911 if someone needs medical treatment.
 Request a police report for claims purposes.

 - Document and take pictures of the accident.
-If there’s another vehicle involved in the accident, get the details of the driver.
-Write a summary of what happened before, during, and after the accident.
+Get the driver’s details if another vehicle is involved in the accident.
+Summarize what happened before, during, and after the accident.